Mahmoud Soufi: Club career

 Soufi was originally playing with Al-Ittihad's Basketball team but was recommended to play football by Sheikh Hamad bin Jassim bin Faisal Al Thani.
 Soufi started playing for Al-Gharafa in the 1984–1985 season, the following season Al-Gharafa SC faced Al Ahli SC in the Sheikh Jassim Cup semi-finals, Soufi arrived late in the second-half, due to this the head coach left the stadium in frustration.
 When Soufi was substituted on he scored a brace and his teammate also scored to win the match by 3–2.
-He was tied with his fellow teammate Adel Khamis for the top goal-scorer award in the 1990/1991 season with 8 goals.
+He was tied with his teammate Adel Khamis for the top goal-scorer award in the 1990/1991 season with 8 goals.
 And again in the 1993/1994 season alongside Ahmed Daham with 9 goals.
 He moved to Al-Arabi in 1998 and had also played for Al-Sadd and Muaither SC.

 International career

 Soufi represented the Qatar national team from 1988 to 1999 scoring 31 goals in 83 appearances for the national side.
 He was selected to play in the 1988 Gulf Cup, He also helped Qatar win their first Arabian Gulf Cup title in 1992 scoring against Kuwait and United Arab Emirates in the tournament.
 However, after retirement, Soufi had his citizenship rescinded and had to return to Somalia.
 Soufi was instrumental in World Cup Qualifiers, one of his most memorable moments was the game against China where he scored in the 87' minute, with his teammate Mansour Muftah following a few seconds later to win the game by 2–1.
-He holds the record for the most goals by a Qatari in the World Cup Qualifers with 12 goals in 20 matches.
+He holds the record for the most goals by a Qatari in the World Cup Qualifiers with 12 goals in 20 matches.

 Legacy

-Soufi was remembered as a intelligent, tall, and highly skillful player in his playing days.
+Soufi was remembered as an intelligent, tall, and highly skillful player in his playing days.
 To celebrate him, for the FIFA U-17 World Cup, Aspire Zone Pitch 8 was selected to be named after him.

 Death

-Soufi died on 2 June, 2019.
+Soufi died on 2 June 2019.